jolson629/pyspark/src/scd/README.md

 # Implementing ETL into a Slowly Changing Dimension Using Spark

 ## Purpose
-The purpose of this code is to prototype the implemenation of using PySpark to insert new data into a star schema that utilizes a slowly changing dimension.
+The purpose of this code is to prototype the implemenation of using PySpark to insert new data into a star schema that utilizes a slowly changing dimension (SCD).
 From this code, we hope to learn and address the obstacles of this ETL pattern.

 ## Setup
 The initial setup of this case contains a very small sample slowly changing dimension data set in its initial state: